sosy-lab/benchexec/contrib/p4/README.md

 2. Path to switch folder.
 Format <option name="ptf_test_folder">path/to/ptf_test_folder</option>
 3. Path to network configuration file <option name="network_config">path/tp/network_config_file<option/>

 Finally, the user can define expected results for the test run.
 If the task is run with the include tag (can be replaced with the withoutfile tag), the user can include an expected results json file.
 An example of such a file is in `/doc/task_files_expected_results.json`.
 The format of the file is Modulename.testname.
 If no modules are defined, the module name is the file name.
 The test name is the name of the test.
+For more info, look at [PTF documentation](https://github.com/p4lang/ptf).

 A complete example of the xml file is in `/doc/simpleP4Test.XML`.
 The given example uses a pre-compiled json file for the switch.
-The switch is a simple ipv4 forward switch from the p4 tutorial.
+(Replace with the p4 file to be executed)The switch is a simple ipv4 forward switch from the p4 tutorial.
 The file also refers to a network configuration file which sets up the configuration as the picture below.
 Finally, it refers to some simple ipv4 forwarding test.

 ### Network configuration file

 The network configuration file is what defines the test setup.
 To create such a file, the easiest way is to use the python API.
-On how to use the API, see the README of that repository.
+On how to use the API, see the README of that [repository](https://github.com/thaprau/p4_bench_api).

 ## Execution

 To run the program, execute the p4-benchmark.py file located in `/contrib`.
 An example would be:

 ```
-sudo python3 contrib/p4-benchmark.py doc/simpleP4.XML
+sudo python3 contrib/p4-benchmark.py ../doc/simpleP4.XML
 ```